programminghistorian/jekyll/en/lessons/corpus-analysis-with-spacy.md

 final_paper_df['Proper_Nouns'] = final_paper_df['Doc'].apply(extract_proper_nouns)
 ```

 Listing the nouns in each text can help us ascertain the texts' subjects.
+Let's list the nouns in two different texts, the text located in row 3 of the DataFrame and the text located in row 163.

 ```
-list(final_paper_df['Proper_Nouns'])
+list(final_paper_df.loc[[3, 163], 'Proper_Nouns'])
 ```

-Here's an excerpt from a list of proper nouns which spaCy identified in a student text:
+The first text in the list includes botany and astronomy concepts; this is likely to have been written for a biology course.

 >```
->[['Brief',
->  'Plague',
->  'Geographical',
->  'Distribution',
->  'Yersinia',
->  'Pestis',
->  'Bacterium',
->  'Flea',
->  'Plague',
->  'Mammalian',
->  'Reservoir',
->  'Hosts',
->  'Human',
->  'Infection',
->  'Plague',
->  'Preventative',
->  'Control',
->  'Measures',
->  'Social',
+>[['Mars',
->  'Political',
+>  'Arabidopsis',
->  'Questions',
+>  'Arabidopsis',
->  'Bibliography',
+>  'LEA',
->  'Yersinia',
+>  'COR',
->  'Middle',
+>  'LEA',
->  'Ages',
+>  'NASA',
 >  ...]]
 >```

-The third text shown here, for example, involves astronomy concepts; this is likely to have been written for a biology course.
-In contrast, texts 163 and 164 appear to be analyses of Shakespeare plays and movie adaptations.
+In contrast, the second text appears to be an analysis of Shakespeare plays and movie adaptations, likely written for an English course.

+>```
+>[['Shakespeare',
+>  'Bard',
+>  'Julie',
+>  'Taymor',
+>  'Titus',
+>  'Shakespeare',
+>  'Titus',
+>  ...]]
+>```

 Along with assisting content analyses, extracting nouns have been shown to help build more efficient topic models[^9].

 #### Dependency Parsing
 Closely related to part-of-speech tagging is 'dependency parsing', wherein spaCy identifies how different segments of a text are related to each other.
 Once the grammatical structure of each sentence is identified, visualizations can be created to show the connections between different words.
 Since we are working with large texts, our code will break down each text into sentences (spans) and then create dependency visualizers for each span.
 We can then visualize the span of once sentence at a time.